jirihofman/nextjs-fullstack-app-template/README.md

 ## Code coverage notes

-Added in order for Cypress to produce coverage into `cypress-coverage` folder instead of `coverage`
+Added in order for Cypress to produce coverage into `cypress-coverage` folder instead of `coverage`.
+Note that the folder `cypress-coverage` is used for both component and e2e Cypress tests.
+That's why the coverage summary needs to be exported right after the first Cypress test (in this case component) finishes and before the other (e2e, see package.json scripts for ordering) begins.
 ```json
 "nyc": {
     "report-dir": "cypress-coverage"